sengsgx/sengsgx/README.md

 * FIX: currently SDK and PSW are installed inside the container, i.e., on restarts/reinstantiation, both are gone again; temporary work-arounded by adding the option to cause a direct re-install on container session start if it has been compiled before
 * SENG SDK does not yet gracefully shutdown the enclave, but might hang on shutdown; this affects the DemoApp and SENG NGINX at the moment; the DemoApp can be terminated via ctrl+C, while NGINX currently has to be killed; -- we need to add a notification mechanism to wakeup the blocking recv/read() call of the tunnel thread and shutdown the lwIP thread before destroying the enclave;
 * add support to SENG NGINX to change SENG Server IP+Port via NGINX config file

+##DNS
+* at the moment the DNS server used by lwIP for standard APIs, e.g., getaddrinfo(), is hard-coded in the SENG runtime/sdk startup code (to 8.8.8.8)